Please select the country or location you would like to see content from.

 When should I see my doctor urgently?

 Most cases of back pain are nothing to worry about and will improve within a few weeks.
-However, there are certain circumstances when you should seek medical attention:
+Less than 1% of people with low back pain have ‘red flag’ symptoms that mean you should seek medical attention as soon as possible such as:

 • if your back pain has not started to improve after 6 weeks